gvwilson/sdxpy/src/debugger/index.md

 [% inc file="test_vm.py" keep="reader" %]

 With these in hand,
-we can write a helper function that compiles a program, creates a virtual machine, and runs it with a mock reader and a mock writer:
+we can write a [%i "helper function" %] that compiles a program, creates a virtual machine, and runs it with a mock reader and a mock writer: